ciscoheat/haxedci-example/README.md

 The advantage we get from using Roles and RoleMethods in a Context, is that we know exactly where our functionality is.
 It's not spread out in multiple classes anymore.
 When we talk about a "money transfer", we know exactly where in the code it is handled now.
 Another good thing is that we keep the code simple.
 No facades, design patterns or other abstractions, just the methods we need.

-In other words, DCI embodies true object-orientation where runtime Interactions between a network of objects in a particular Context is understood _and_ coded as first class citizens.
+The Roles and their RoleMethods gives us a view of the Interaction between objects instead of their inner structure.
+This enables us to reason about *system* functionality, not just class functionality.
+In other words, DCI embodies true object-orientation where runtime Interactions between a network of objects in a particular Context is understood *and* coded as first class citizens.

 DCI is a new paradigm, which forces the mind in different directions than the common OO-thinking.
 What we call object-orientation today is really class-orientation, since functionality is spread throughout classes, instead of contained in Roles which interact at runtime.
 When you use DCI to separate Data (RoleInterfaces) from Function (RoleMethods), you get a beautiful system architecture as a result.
 No polymorphism, no intergalactic GOTOs (or virtual methods as they are also called), everything is kept where it should be, in Context!